 Where you drag your 2nd home along with you that includes all the amenities of a luxury hotel suite.
-You get to clean and keep house, just like at home.
+You get to clean and keep house just like at home.
 (No offense to those that do, just my “camp snob” sense of humor.)
 RVs have their own set of classes and include everything from a Mini Winnie to a 40′ bus.

-I loved summer camp as a kid.
-There we stayed in a cabin full of bunk beds, making new found friends, sharing flashlight adventures to the bathrooms after dark.
-Meals were in a dining hall and swimming in a lake.
-Ahhh, the carefree joys of hiking and later singing around a campfire as a kid.
+Sleeping in a cabin full of gabby girls in our bunk beds and sharing flashlight adventures to the bathrooms after dark + mosquito bites and poison oak + Chowing down meals in a dining hall and horseback riding lessons = Ahhh, the carefree joys of playing flashlight tag and later singing silly songs around a campfire for lifetime memories.